EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-how-to-hackathon.md

 The short-term focus of hackathons will often lead to many bugs.
 You can protect yourself from bad architecture decisions by spending some actual time thinking about it first.

+**Prioritize All Work**:
+For everything that you do,
+ask yourself if it is the best thing you can do right now to complete your project's minimum viable product (MVP).
+Your MVP can shift throughout the event, but each feature you start should be compared against it.

 **Use Existing Libraries**:
 There are times where you will want to rewrite some functionality